turnhub/platform-challenge-app/README.md

 ## Submission

-Create a private Git repository on the platform of your choice and add shaun@turn.io as a member.
+Create a private Git repository on the platform of your choice.
 Once you are happy with your submission notify shaun@turn.io for review.

 Your submission should include brief documentation detailing:
 - How to execute the Terraform (e.g. set GCP credentials in `<insert file name here>` and run `terraform plan` ...)